orbs-network/lean-helix-go/spec/lean-helix-readme.md

   * The "multi-height" library is responsible for looping through the correct term _(height)_, setting the relevant context
   * Including filtering old messages and subsequently relaying future messages at appropriate times.
   * Including, generating the BlockProof and new random_seed
-* Configuration related queries are goverened by height - e.g. all known federation members at given height.
+* Configuration related queries may be goverened by height - e.g. all known federation members at given height.
-* The committee memebers are derived at each block height using an aggregated threshold (set to QuorumSize) signature on previous height's random seed.
+* The committee members are derived at each block height using an aggregated threshold (set to QuorumSize) signature on previous height's random seed.
 * The threshold signatrues are passed as part of the COMMIT messaage.
 * COMMIT message is passed to one-height after signature on random seed is verified and signer matches COMMIT signer _(committee member of current height handled at one-height members and discarded + reported )
 * COMMIT message holds only one Signer - for both COMMIT BlockRef signature and random seed signature.